fcetinkaya/Asp.Net.MVC_Firebase-Tutorial/README.md

 1. Signin with Gmail Account

 2. Create Project In Firebase
 3. Copy Secret Key for Authentication
 4. Create Realtime Database and Copy database Path (Secret Key and Database Path use to Firebase Configuration in C#)
 5. Create Asp.net MVC Project
 6. Add Firesharp nugget and Add reference in project
-7. Add Model and Controller
+7. Add Model and Controller.
-8. Firebase Configuration in Controller
+8. Firebase Configuration in Controller.

 <h4> Firebase Storage</h4>